Getting Started with Sidecue

 Most meeting platforms offer a "Join from browser" option.
 If you don't see it right away, look for a small link below the app download prompt.

 Make sure you click the Sidecue icon while you're on the meeting tab.
-If you click it from a different tab, it will capture audio from that tab instead.
+If you click it from a different tab, it will connect audio from that tab instead.

 When Sidecue detects a question or talking point, a cue card appears in the side panel with: